rohansinghwow/accordion-react/README.md

-# Nano React App Default Javascript Template
+# Accordion in React and Tailwind CSS

 The default template project for [nano-react-app](https://github.com/nano-react-app/nano-react-app).